-We pay commissions currently ranging up to 5.0% on our period time and trip time charters, which are a type of spot charter, to unaffiliated ship brokers, other brokers associated with our charterers and to our charterers.
+We pay commissions currently ranging up to 5.5% on our period time and trip time charters, which are a type of spot charter, to unaffiliated ship brokers, other brokers associated with our charterers and to our charterers.
 These commissions are directly related to our revenues, from which they are deducted.
-We expect that the amount of our total commissions to unaffiliated ship brokers and unaffiliated in-house brokers will continue to grow as the size of our fleet grows and revenues increase following delivery of our nine remaining contracted newbuilds and as a result of additional vessel acquisitions.
+We expect that the amount of our total commissions to unaffiliated ship brokers and other brokers associated with our charterers and our charterers will continue to grow as the size of our fleet grows and revenues increase following delivery of our nine remaining contracted newbuilds and as a result of additional vessel acquisitions.
 These commissions do not include fees we pay to our Manager, which are described under "Item 4.
 Information on the Company-B. Business Overview-Management of Our Fleet."